hackclub/hackclub/workshops/splatter_paint/README.md

 We’re going to be using a library called [Paper.js](http://paperjs.org), which makes it easy to create cool visuals on an [HTML canvas](https://www.w3schools.com/html/html5_canvas.asp).

-To import a Javascript library in HTML, we use the `<script>` tag and include a link to the library we want to import.
+To import a JavaScript library in HTML, we use the `<script>` tag and include a link to the library we want to import.
 For Paper.js, this looks like:

 ```html
 <script src="https://unpkg.com/paper@0.11.5/dist/paper-full.min.js"></script>